bongloy/bongloy-terms/pages/issuing/cardholder_terms.en.md

 If you need to replace your Card for any reason, please return to a branch of the financial institution where the Card was purchased to obtain an immediate replacement, or launch your mobile app., or contact us at +855(0)23 532 0888 to request a replacement Card be mailed to you.
 You will be required to provide personal information which may include your Card number, full name, transaction history, etc. There is a fee for replacing your Card.

+### Card Transfers

+You may transfer funds to another card on the program.

 ### Transactions Made In Foreign Currencies

 If you obtain your funds or make a purchase in a currency other than the currency in which your Card was issued, the amount deducted from your funds will be converted by BONGLOY into an amount in the currency of your Card.
 The exchange rate between the transaction currency and the billing currency used for processing international transactions is a rate selected by BONGLOY from the range of rates available in wholesale currency markets for the applicable central processing date, which may vary from the rate BONGLOY itself receives or the government-mandated rate in effect for the applicable central processing date.